MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-teams.md

 ## Teams simulation configuration

+For the tenants enrolled in the Attack simulation training for Teams Private preview, follow the below given configurations steps:

 In addition to having user reporting for Teams messages turned on as described in [User reported message settings in Microsoft Teams](submissions-teams.md), you also need to configure the Teams accounts that can be used as sources for simulation messages in Attack simulation training.
 To configure the accounts, do the following steps:

 1. Identify or create a user who's a member of the [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator), [Security Administrator](/azure/active-directory/roles/permissions-reference#security-administrator), or [Attack Simulation Administrator](/azure/active-directory/roles/permissions-reference#attack-simulation-administrator) roles in Azure Active Directory.
 Assign a Microsoft 365, Office 365, Microsoft Teams Essentials, Microsoft 365 Business Basic, or a Microsoft 365 Business Standard license for [Microsoft Teams](/office365/servicedescriptions/teams-service-description).
 You need to know the password.
 2. Using the account from Step 1, open the Microsoft 365 Defender portal at <https://security.microsoft.com> and go to **Email & collaboration** \> **Attack simulation training** \> **Settings** tab.
 Or, to go directly to the **Settings** tab, use <https://security.microsoft.com/attacksimulator?viewid=setting>.